Fetter Lane: Properties

 At No. 33, the Moravian Chapel (Fetter Lane Society) was founded in 1738.
-The Trust Society for the Furtherence of the Gospel was founded by the Moravian Church in 1741.
+The Trust Society for the Furtherance of the Gospel was founded by the Moravian Church in 1741.
 They undertook missionary work and were based at Fetter Lane.
 The composer Christian Ignatius Latrobe did missionary work for them in South Africa.
 The organisation still exists, but is now based in Muswell Hill.
-For 67 years, Birkbeck, University of London, was located at Bream's Buildings on Fetter Lane.
+For 67 years, Birkbeck, University of London, was at Bream's Buildings on Fetter Lane.
 The writers Charles Lamb and Mary Lamb attended William Bird's Academy in Fetter Lane.